 Pacific saury | Yellowtail | Flounder |

-Everyone has different opinion on that in Japan so I won’t delve into it now, but in this bowl, I used horse mackerel for blue, tuna for red and red snapper for white.
-As a bonus, I added salmon and sweet shrimps.
+Everyone has a different opinion on that in Japan so that I won’t delve into it now, but in this bowl, I used horse mackerel for blue, tuna for red, and red snapper for white.
+As a bonus, I added salmon and sweet shrimp.

-When you use one or two fish from each category, you can make your kaisen don more colourful!
+Using one or two fish from each category can make your kaisen don more colorful!

 Marinated

 Ingredients of kaisen don can be marinated with soy sauce base marinade.
 You can check how to make the marinade in my zuke maguro don recipe here.
-My marinade is made quite sweet so, if you like sweet and savoury at the same time, definitely worth a try!
+My marinade is made quite sweet, so if you like sweet and savory at the same time, it’s definitely worth a try!

 - Scallop